TLDR; A bunch of hackers went and created a BadUSB, in cable form, where charging of the phone works.

-The most common form of this attack is whereby the attacker plugs in a USB physically into an unlocked machine and the device will input the necessary keyboard shortcuts and keystrokes to execute a malware implant.
-On Windows this could be Windows Key + R to trigger the Run prompt, then typing in a command to fetch and execute a payload.
+Windows Key + Rto trigger the Run prompt, then typing in a command to fetch and execute a payload.
 On Mac it could be launching Terminal then typing in a payload.

 We've always known that users cannot be trusted.
 Social Engineering has proven this greatly over the years with it being at the root cause of many breaches.
 In my opinion the RubberDucky, the BadUSB, just looks too suspicious.
 Many users are now being made aware that USBs are bad, and we shouldn't just plug them in.

 We set out to make a different device, one that is more covert and can masquerade as a legitimate day-to-day device.

 My friends have worked closely with our Red Team expertise and practical experience to craft a new device known as the USBNinja.
 The USBNinja can come in many forms, the one that we will show you in this blog post is the USB charging cable.
 We've got other options such as conference dongles, USB fans, and more.